 Will I receive the same amount of financial aid each year?

-Hood College scholarships will be renewed for each year that you are a full-time undergraduate student, as long as you continue to meet the scholarship requirements.
+Hood College scholarships will be renewed for each year that statends are a full-time undergraduates, as long as that student continue to meet the scholarship requirements.
 Scholarships are available for use in the first eight semesters of enrollment.
 Eligibility for federal and state aid, as well as Hood grants, will be re-evaluated each year.
-You will be required to complete a Renewal FAFSA each year so that eligibility for federal aid, state aid and Hood grants can be determined.
+Students will be required to complete a Renewal FAFSA each year so that eligibility for federal aid, state aid and Hood grants can be determined.
 Eligibility may change as information on the FAFSA changes from one year to the next.

 What happens if I receive outside scholarships?